U.S. News: Current Events & Latest National News Stories

 advertisement

-Pool / Getty Images
+Nicholas Kamm / AFP - Getty Images

 U.S. news